thanasisn/SDR_enhancement_LAP/article/article.md

 }

-\caption{Daily mean values of GHI in Thessaloniki for the period 1994 -- 2023.}\label{fig:CLB-daily}
+\caption{Timeseries of daily mean GHI measured at Thessaloniki for the period 1994 -- 2023.}\label{fig:CLB-daily}
 \end{figure}